LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/event-log/index.rst.txt

 -  Adding overrides to ``equals`` and ``hashCode`` where it makes sense to do so.
 -  Removing a class property when it becomes clear that it is not currently used or needed.

-Looking back at the full sprint, a lot was accomplished on two weeks.
+Looking back at the full sprint, a lot was accomplished in two weeks.
 User authentication was added, and the first non-user model class was implemented, making the app usable at a basic level.
 There will be additional model classes to add in future sprints, including some that